VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 The pattern is very similar to Mockito:
 * First mocking ot a class slower than a second

-At the first glance, it seems that Mockk slower than Mockito.
+At the first glance, it seems that Mockk is slower than Mockito.
 But Mockk was faster in `c - create activity 2`.
 If you mock many different activities, the whole test suite can run faster with mockk.

-How much does Mockk affect tests execution speed?
+How much does Mockk affect test execution speed?
 Imagine you have 1000 tests where you mock new Activities.
 1000 tests * 41.8 ms = 42 seconds of execution.